supersonic181/Replacinator/README.md

 # Replacinator
-This is python script written by me (not from scratch) to replace 1st page of any Pdf with the desired 1st page.
+This is python script written by me (not from scratch) to replace first page of any Pdf with the desired first page.

 **Q) How it works?**